eulerfx/eulerfx.github.com/source/_posts/2013-04-29-sub-domains-and-bounded-contexts-in-domain-driven-design-ddd.markdown

 comments: true
 categories: [DDD]
 ---
 _In this post I discuss the subtle relationship between bounded contexts and sub-domains within strategic Domain-Driven Design.
 The concepts often seem elusively similar, yet in reality are more like parallels.
-The association between a domain of discourse and the corresponding model shall be investigated.
+To understand the parallels, the association between a domain of discourse and the corresponding model shall be investigated.
 My understanding of the subject matter was honed at [DDD Denver Lean Coffee Discussions](http://vimeo.com/63635620) organized by [Paul Rayner](http://www.virtual-genius.com/)._

 <!--more-->